What’s the difference between ‘limited-edition’ and ‘classic-edition’?

 How long will it take to ship my print?

-All artworks have a production time of around 10 days after confirming your order.
-After 10 days they will be dispatched from the print lab and shipping times depend on the destination:
+All artworks have a production time of around 10-14 business days after confirming your order.
+After production your order will be dispatched from the print lab in The Netherlands and shipping times depend on the final destination:

 Where do you ship?

 Prints ship worldwide.
 Dibond artworks, acrylic glass artworks and framed artworks ship within The Netherlands and certain European countries.
-All static artworks of 70x105cm and up that need to shipped outside of Europe, might have an additional surcharge confirmed by email after check-out.
+However, all orders of 70x105cm and up that need to shipped outside of Europe, might have an additional surcharge confirmed by email after check-out.
 I you intent to order a static piece from outside of Europe, please inquire for a shipping quote by email first since international shipping of high-value pieces is very expensive and the risk of damage in transit is high.

 What is your return policy?